botworld-wiki/beatburger.github.io/pages/qna.md

 layout: breadcrumbs
 permalink: /qna
-title: Interview
+title: Interviews with Featherweight Games
 description: Interview with Featherweight Developers
 robots: "INDEX, FOLLOW"
 sitemap: true

 ---

-## Interview with Eren
+# Interviews with Featherweight Games

+## First QnA

+### Hi FW, what's up with Botworld, behind the stage?

+*Q&A from june 2022, game version 1.6.4*

 - **Every new update comes as a coordination of several areas, from creative works (art, writing…) to game design (balance, economy…) and development (bug fixes, new systems…).
 Can you tell us a bit about each team and their priorities?**